twsl/jekyll-struggle/README.md

 ## fastpages

 This theme is intended to be used with [fastpages](https://github.com/fastai/fastpages), but tries to improve the style significantly.
-Therefore apart from replacing minima, some further modifications are rquired.
+Therefore apart from replacing the referenced theme [minima](https://github.com/jekyll/minima), some further modifications are rquired.

 Remove:
 ```